saucelabs/sauce-docs/docs/testrunner-toolkit/configuration/espresso.md

 ## `devices`

-__Description__: Field for defining devices details such as the device name, orientation, and formVersions.
+__Description__: Field for defining device details such as the device name, orientation, and formVersions.

 __Type__: *object*